 The student researcher must conduct a risk assessment in collaboration with a Designated Supervisor or Qualified Scientist prior to experimentation.
-This risk assessment is documented on the 2015 SrDiv ISEF Hazard Material CertForms or the Hazard Materials Pre-approval template.
+This risk assessment is documented on the Hazard Materials Pre-approval template.

 Hazardous Materials

 A proper risk assessment of chemicals should include review of factors such as the degree of toxicity, reactivity, flammability or corrosiveness.